 Non-Christian husbands will judge Jesus by their wives.

 The husband largely configures his view of Christ by what he sees in his wife.
 He judges Christ by the way his wife lives before him.
-If his wife has a sharp tongue, a yen for gossip or an uncontrollable temper that is his view of how to live the Christian life.
+If his wife has a sharp tongue, a yen for gossip, or an uncontrollable temper, his view of how to live the Christian life.

 Some Christian wives neglect their husbands by church work.
 If her husband views the church as a rival lover, she undermines Christianity to him.
 Do not love him out of necessity but out of joy.

-The picture here is of a mature woman who in the face of adversity from her husband can stand independent.
-Even though he may treat her poorly she does not interfere with the Lord work on his heart by complaining.
+The picture here is of a mature woman who, in the face of adversity from her husband, can stand independent.
+Even though he may treat her poorly, she does not interfere with the Lord’s work on his heart by complaining.
 The following verses show the specifics of what wins a husband – inner beauty.

 This verse does not argue that the onus for the marriage relationship to rest on the wife.
-She does not simply exist to meet the needs of her husband nor is she to subsume her mind, opinions or dreams so that she is nothing outside her husband.
+She does not merely exist to meet the needs of her husband, nor is she to subsume her mind, opinions, or dreams so that she is nothing outside her husband.
 The biblical view of the wife does not ask her to live her life vicariously through her husband.
 The Bible expects her to reach the potential God designed for her.

 Many husbands, like bloodsuckers, drain their wives of everything.
 They render little in return.
 Some husbands think that there is an inherent superiority in his role.
 The Bible argues for authority of position, not person.
 Christianity argues for mutuality in marriage, not individuality.
 Individuality is the central thesis of much of modern thinking about marriage.